Can You Take Berberine and Magnesium Together? What to Know

 Does magnesium help berberine work better?

-Magnesium is required for proper insulin receptor function.
-If your magnesium levels are low, insulin receptors may not respond optimally — potentially limiting the metabolic benefits of berberine.
+Low magnesium impairs insulin receptor function.
+If your levels are low, those receptors may not respond optimally, potentially limiting the metabolic benefits of berberine.
 A meta-analysis of 286,668 participants found that higher magnesium intake was associated with significantly reduced diabetes risk.
-Ensuring adequate magnesium supports the insulin sensitivity pathways that berberine activates through AMPK.
+Ensuring adequate magnesium supports the insulin sensitivity pathways that berberine is thought to activate through AMPK.

 What is the best time to take berberine and magnesium?